 We might as well take a growler of beer home with us alongside the week’s groceries.
 That’s the thinking behind the nearly one-year-old Growler Station at the South Austin location of Central Market.
 Since the store already offers a considerable supply of bottled and canned beer, the Growler Station only pours beers from its 20-tap draft wall that are produced in kegs only (like the Celis White before bottles came along).

-The Draft Shack at Whole Foods Domain, 11920 Domain Dr.
+The Draft Shack at Whole Foods Domain, 11920 Domain Drive.

 Whole Foods has wholeheartedly embraced the idea of a grocery store as a place to hangout and has introduced bars within some of its locations, including the large Domain store that billed itself as particularly craft beer-friendly when it opened in 2014.
 There, the Draft Shack peddles oysters and about 40 beers that you can sip while you shop or get filled in a growler.
 Just want that growler filled?
 There’s a window into the bar where you can order it.

-Arguably the most notorious crowler-loving spot is Cuvee Coffee Bar, which added a crowler machine early on and ended up in a court battle with the Texas Alcoholic Beverage Commission over its use.
+Arguably the most notorious crowler-loving spot is Cuvee Coffee Bar, which added a crowler machine early on — a few-years-old invention from Oskar Blues — and ended up in a court battle with the Texas Alcoholic Beverage Commission over its use.
 The TABC argued that the crowler was too similar to a can for a bar or restaurant to have, given that breweries alone produce cans of beer.
 Needless to say, the TABC lost, and Cuvee’s crowler machine has been restored.